romanfedyniak/pparser/README.md

 - `!` - not-predicate.
 The same as an and-predicate, but true only if the element does not exist.
 ```
 Rule = "hello" !" world"
+EOF = !. # if use a not-predicate with dot, you can determine if the input has ended
 ```

 - `*` - zero-or-more.
 Consumes zero or more occurrences of the element.
 Always true.